Charles Harington (British Army officer, born 1872): 1917

+He was promoted to the substantive rank of major general in December.

 Later life

-His tenure as Deputy Chief of the Imperial General Staff, subordinate to Field Marshal Sir Henry Wilson, encompassed the Irish War of Independence and civil unrest in India, punctuated by the Jallianwala Bagh massacre of Indian demonstrators at Amritsar by troops under the command of Brigadier General Reginald Dyer.
+In April 1918 he was appointed Deputy Chief of the Imperial General Staff in succession to Major General Sir Robert Whigham.
+His period of DCIGS saw him subordinate to General Sir Henry Wilson and encompassed the Irish War of Independence and civil unrest in India, punctuated by the Jallianwala Bagh massacre of Indian demonstrators at Amritsar by troops under the command of Brigadier General Reginald Dyer.
 Supporters of Dyer, mostly imperialist conservative "diehards", army officers and Ulster Unionists, opposed any form of disciplinary action being taken against the brigadier, whom they considered a defender of the British Empire.
-Dyer continued to receive support from the highest echelons of the Army, most prominently Wilson, Harington and the Army Council.
+Dyer continued to receive support from the highest echelons of the army, most prominently Wilson, Harington and the Army Council.
 According to Nigel Collet, in his book Butcher of Amritsar, Harington's schedule afforded him limited opportunity to comprehensively study Dyer's statement detailing his account while he did not "appear to have read any other document on the case".
 Harington's own judgement conflicted with that of the government and corresponded more closely with that of Dyer.
 Under pressure from the Secretary of State for War Winston Churchill, the Army Council recommended that Dyer not receive further employment or promotion but elected not to publicly endorse compulsory retirement.

 After relinquishing his position as DCIGS to General Sir Philip Chetwode in 1920, Harington assumed command of the Army of the Black Sea, occupying parts of Turkey and later used to enforce a neutral zone established by the nominal signing of the Treaty of Sèvres during the Greco-Turkish War.
 Succeeding General Milne, Harington had under his command the British 28th Division at Istanbul, a Greek division at İzmit and a Greek regiment at Beykoz.
 Additional contingents supplied by the French and Italian armies, under General Charpy and General Mombelli respectively, were subordinated to Harington when he became C-in-C, Allied Occupation Forces in Turkey.
 In 1921, the Greek Army in Anatolia initiated an offensive against Mustafa Kemal's forces and maintained their advance with the intent of capturing Angora.
 Some 50,000 Greeks were redeployed to Eastern Thrace, threatening Istanbul.
 Harington later recalled in his memoir that during a social event, Turkish officials offered some 20,000 of its soldiers to defend the city, less than a year before the Chanak Crisis that prompted Greece to offer the assistance of 20,000 of its troops.

+Harington succeeded General Sir Ivor Maxse as general officer commanding-in-chief (GOC-in-C) of Northern Command in November 1923, then GOC-in-C Western Command in 1927, when he received a promotion to the rank of full general, and in April 1930 succeeded General Sir John Du Cane as aide-de-camp general to King George V.